blascsi/blascsi/README.md

 - 👋 Hi, I’m Attila, but you can call me Blascsi or Ambi!
-- 🗣 Talk to me about Front-End development, Martial arts, Fantasy books, Dogs, or anything you want!
+- 🗣 Talk to me about anything Software Engineering (especially video and streaming!) related, Martial arts, Fantasy books, Dogs, or just anything you want!
-- 🌱 I’m currently learning anything Back-End related and drawing.
+- 🌱 I’m currently learning anything Back-End and Infra development related and drawing.
 - 📫 Feel free to reach out to me on [twitter](http://twitter.com/blascsi), or you can find my CV [here](cv.blascsak.com).